 8. DO be aware that after much deliberation I've decided there is one topic that's off-limits.
 I mean, besides cat pictures.
-We've had several battles over the Trinity, and I think they've done more harm than good.
+We've seen several debates about the Trinity, and I think they've done more harm than good.
 So if you're wondering about this I'll just tell you the official position of Holy Language Institute, and we'll leave it at that with the understanding that not everyone in our group agrees.
-I don't use the term "Trinity" because it's not in the Bible, because it carries so much negative baggage for the Jewish people, and because the Shema in Deuteronomy 6:4 teaches us to focus on the unity of God.
-At the same time, yes I do believe in the underlying doctrine of God the Father, Son, and Holy Spirit.
+I don't use the term "Trinity" because it's not a Biblical term, because it carries so much negative baggage for the Jewish people, and because the Shema in Deuteronomy 6:4 teaches us to focus on the unity of God.
+At the same time, yes I do believe in the doctrine of God the Father, Son, and Holy Spirit.
 If Yeshua wasn't God, the apostles did a very poor job making that clear in the New Testament.
-Having said that though, Yeshua taught us to worship and pray to the Father, and his favourite title for himself was the "son of man", which is the Hebrew word for "human".
+Having said that though, Yeshua taught us to worship and pray to the Father, and he emphasized his humanity by frequently referring to himself as the "son of man", which is the Hebrew word for "human".
 It reminds me of Tevye, in the movie Fiddler on the Roof, here.
 On the other hand...but on the other hand...but then on the other hand!
-There's a reason this debate has raged throughout church history - because it's impossible for finite brains to fully comprehend a superdimensional being.
+There's a reason this debate has raged throughout church history.
+It's impossible for finite brains to fully comprehend a superdimensional being!
 So instead of trying to dissect God and talking about him like he's not in the room, let's press in to know and experience him personally.
 If you are seriously trying to understand this sensitive and complex question, feel free to private message one of our admins and they'll be glad to help.
 It's just not a topic for group discussion.
 Now get back to your Hebrew studies! lol